Multinomial Link Models: Applications

-To check whether the conclusions are consistent with or without the NA category, we first follow \cite{wang2023identifying} and use AIC to choose the most appropriate order for the four categories including NA, called a working order.
-The best model chosen by AIC is a main-effects continuation-ratio npo model with the working order $\{$Normal, IFG, DM, NA$\}$, whose AIC value is $930.40$ with the cross-entropy loss $3539.40$ based on a five-fold cross-validation \citep{hastie2009elements,dousti2023variable}.
-For illustration purposes, we then explore the two-group models with npo and logit link (that is, $g_1 = g_2 = g_3 = {\rm logit}$).
-The best two-group model with npo and logit link that we find is to assume a baseline-category sub-model \eqref{eq:model_baseline} on one group $\{$DM, IFG$\}$ and a continuation-ratio sub-model \eqref{eq:continuation_model} to the other group $\{$Normal, IFG, NA$\}$, which has AIC value $927.56$ and cross-entropy loss $3537.97$.
-According to \cite{burnham2004aic}, the chosen two-group model is significantly better than \cite{wang2023identifying}'s model with a single group $\{$Normal, IFG, DM, NA$\}$.
+To check whether the conclusions are consistent if the 251 observations with NA responses are included, we look for the best model for all 4,282 observations.
+We first follow \cite{wang2023identifying} and use $\AIC$ to choose the most appropriate order for the four categories including NA, called a working order.
+The best main-effects model chosen by $\AIC$ is a continuation-ratio npo model with the working order $\{$Normal, IFG, DM, NA$\}$, whose $\AIC$ value is $930.40$ with the cross-entropy loss $3539.40$ based on a five-fold cross-validation \citep{hastie2009elements,dousti2023variable}.
+For illustration purposes, we then find the best two-group model (Example~\ref{ex:two_group_s}) with npo and logit link (that is, $g_1 = g_2 = g_3 = {\rm logit}$), which assumes a baseline-category sub-model \eqref{eq:model_baseline} on one group $\{$DM, IFG$\}$ and a continuation-ratio sub-model \eqref{eq:continuation_model} on the other group $\{$Normal, IFG, NA$\}$.
+It has $\AIC$ value $927.56$ and cross-entropy loss $3537.97$.
+According to \cite{burnham2004aic}, the chosen two-group model is significantly better than \cite{wang2023identifying}'s model with the working order $\{$Normal, IFG, DM, NA$\}$.
 We call the selected two-group model the {\it Model with NA} for this dataset.

 Figure~\ref{fig:logprob_vs_weight} shows how $\log\hat\pi_{ij}$ changes against {\tt weight} based on the fitted Model with NA and Model without NA, respectively.
 When {\tt weight} increases, the probability of Normal or IFG category changes with a similarly pattern with or without NA.
 However, the patterns of DM category are quite different.
-If we remove the NA category, the conclusion would be that the risk of DM increases significantly along with {\tt weight}; while with NA category included, the risk of DM is fairly flat and seems not so relevant to {\tt weight}.
-Similar story occurs for the risk of DM against {\tt cholesterol} with or without NA (see Figure~\ref{fig:logprob_vs_chol}).
+Based on the fitted Model without NA, the conclusion is that the risk of DM increases significantly along with {\tt weight}; while according to the fitted Model with NA, the risk of DM is fairly flat and seems not so relevant to {\tt weight}.
+Similar inconsistency occurs as well for the risk of DM against {\tt cholesterol} with or without NA (see Figure~\ref{fig:logprob_vs_chol}).